Voting System Reform

 2) Single Transferable Vote (STV)

-This third referendum would consist of two ballot questions, i and ii, as follows:
+So after many years of settlement into the new system, this third referendum would consist of two ballot questions, i and ii, as follows:

-1) Retain (X) voting system
+1) Retain (X) as the voting system

 2) Change to an alternative system